 Executive Assistant: Vira Pobyzh

-Paolo Aschieri (E. Fermi Centre, Rome and University Piemonte Orientale, Alessandria, Italy)
+Paolo Aschieri (University Piemonte Orientale, Alessandria, Italy)

 Glenn Barnich (Université Libre de Bruxelles, Belgium)